ErinZhang1998/ErinZhang1998_source/content/post/master-week-5-notes-1.md

 - Do we still need the primitives?
 Would a decision make running baseline methods difficult?
 - How to design the qualification round before actual annotations?
 - Axis-aligned vs. object-aligned bounding boxes?
 They can used for first decising where a component is.
+- "What did you just draw?
+What does the component mean?"

 Ask Yingshan about the Amazon Turk templates. \
 Make decisions about what to modify so it is the Amazon-Turkable. \